MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/create-list-item.md

 | List Name   | The name of the SharePoint list that contains the item that was created. | String   |
 | SharePoint Site | The URL of the SharePoint site.   | String   |

-Tips
+>[!Tip]

-You can use comma-separated values to specify input values for multi-choice properties.
+> You can use comma-separated values to specify input values for multi-choice properties.

 ## See Also

-#### Other Resources

 [Using Runbooks in System Center 2016 - Orchestrator](https://technet.microsoft.com/en-us/library/hh403791.aspx)